Eye Health

 Reducing the amount of myopia taken into adulthood lowers the risk of eye diseases such as retinal detachment, Myopic degeneration and glaucoma.
 Currently myopia is the 3rd leading cause of vision loss.

-There are three options for myopia management:
+There are four options for myopia management:

 • Miyosmart, the first spectacle lens Myopia Management option